bhm-kyndryl/Metraixbeat/Parameters.conf_ReadMe.md

 	ex: 'filebeat' will create filebeat-7.10.1.
 Write alias should make the rest if configured "FilebeatIndexName": "filebeat"

+### Request to bypass the proxy configured in OS (http_proxy and https_proxy vars)
+	"yes" will bypass all proxies configured on OS side "no"  will keep proxies configured on OS side enabled

 ### Adding DNS Suffix to hostname if not existing
 		Exemple: